coop-git/YamahaMusicCast/README.md

 *Device A*: Living with IP 192.168.1.1
 *Device B*: Kitchen with IP 192.168.1.2

-Set **channelMCServer** to *Standalone* to remove the device/model from the current active group.
+Set **mcServer** to *Standalone* to remove the device/model from the current active group.
 The group will keep on exist with other devices/models.
-Use **channelUnlinkMCServer** on the Thing which is currently set to master to disband the group.
+Use **unlinkMCServer** on the Thing which is currently set to master to disband the group.

 ```
-String YamahaMCServer "[%s]" {channel="yamahamusiccast:Device:Living:main#channelMCServer"}
+String YamahaMCServer "[%s]" {channel="yamahamusiccast:device:Living:main#mcServer"}
-Switch YamahaUnlinkMC "" {channel="yamahamusiccast:Device:Living:main#channelUnlinkMCServer"}
+Switch YamahaUnlinkMC "" {channel="yamahamusiccast:device:Living:main#unlinkMCServer"}
 ```

 #### How to use this in a rule?